 Getting rid of those statues prolongs the confronting of what’s been actually standing in front of us the whole time.
 History may be repeated, but not ignored.
 America is a scholar of violence and deceit.
 Read Willie Lynch’s letter, he knew blood has memory.
 Ask Africa, Vietnam, Japan, Mexico, South America, The Philippines.
 Laos, Pakistan, Iraq….

-When Berry first ran for president, I met a Texan kid in a San Francisco bar.
+When Obama first ran for president, I met a Texan kid in a San Francisco bar.
 He grew up on a farm and he knew how to hunt, fish, and make moonshine.
 Over hearing him drunkenly talk about “niggers,” we ended up standing next to each other, waiting for the bathroom.
 Our eyes locked, “All great empires fall,” he said.
-I’ve never been proud to be an American, but I’m proud to have survived despite being one.
+I’ve never been proud to be an American, but I’m proud to have survived it.